-Are you looking for a way to make money online as a freelance blogging?
-You can do it as a freelance writer or blogger.
+Are you looking for a way to make money online as a freelance blogging, you can do it as a freelance blogger or writer.
 If you are working on your blog, then it means that you are still looking for ways to make money through it.
 If this is the case, then I have something interesting for you today.
 I will be sharing some tips on making money online as a freelance writer or blogger.

 One of the most lucrative ways to make money online today is as a freelancer blogger.
 You can create your own blog and sell advertising on it or you could build your blog audience and then sell products through your blog.